nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

 comments: true
 ---

-One of the cool things about [Cython]{% 2014-10-30-cython1 %} is that it supports multi-threaded code, via the C library [OpenMP](https://en.wikipedia.org/wiki/OpenMP).
+One of the cool things about [Cython]{% post_url 2014-10-30-cython1 %} is that it supports multi-threaded code, via the C library [OpenMP](https://en.wikipedia.org/wiki/OpenMP).

 While Python allows for message passing (multiple processes) shared memory (multi-threading) is not possible due to the [Global Interpreter Lock]{% https://en.wikipedia.org/wiki/Global_Interpreter_Lock %}(refer back to this [earlier post]{% post_url 2014-12-5-parallelcomp %}).